 An injection molding flash occurs when molten plastic escapes the mold and solidifies.
-It is a common injection molding defect.
-This defect will lower the quality of molded parts and potentially damage the mold, leading to increased costs.
+It is one of common injection molding defects.
+This molding defect will lower the quality of molded parts and potentially damage the mold, leading to increased costs.
 Understanding injection molding flash causes and solutions is crucial for efficient manufacturing.
-This article will explain plastic injection molding flash, exploring its causes, fixes, and prevention methods to optimize your projects.
+This article will explain flashes injection molding, exploring its causes, fixes, and prevention methods to optimize your projects.

 What is Flash in Injection Molding?